sicongT/CarRentalSystem/README.md

 The Car Rental System is a Java-based program that provides a convenient and easy way for users to rent cars from a rental company.
 Users can register on the platform and select available cars to rent.
 When renting a car, users have the option to purchase insurance or decline it.
 They are required to provide their credit card information or insurance company.

-The rental prices are higher during the weekdays than on weekends.???
 Users can rent one car at a time and return it after their rental period is over.
 The platform also allows users to view their rental information.

 Overall, the Car Rental System provides a user-friendly and efficient way for customers to rent cars from a reputable rental company.